 The short answer to this question is no. Skunks are slightly smaller than raccoons, and they have short legs and clawed paws that aren’t made for climbing trees.

 The chances of seeing a skunk climb any tree are quite low, and it would be an extremely odd sight if one did so anyway.
 It’s important to note that this doesn’t mean you can never see a skunk in a tree.

 Even with their claws, skunks aren’t very good climbers.
 They have no trouble ascending flat surfaces or even low tree trunks, but they can’t climb overhanging branches or steep slopes like raccoons and cats can.

 If a skunk wants to get up into a tree, he can chew through the bark and push his way in—but it’s hard to imagine why a skunk would want to do that.
 It makes more sense for them to stay on ground level: there are more insects for them to eat, after all!

 Do skunks climb trees?

 A skunk’s main defense is his foul-smelling spray, but despite what many pet owners believe, a skunk can climb trees and does so to escape predators.
-They don’t like to climb down because their claws don’t dig well into bark and it can be difficult for them to descend from heights.
+They don’t like to climb down because their claws don’t dig well into the bark, making it difficult for them to descend from heights.